Skip to main content

 TL;DR

 A buyer pays a small USDC premium for an active policy.
-If the parametric condition fires inside the cover window, the Shield mints a ClaimBond (ERC-1155, $1 face/unit, 730-day maturity) to the buyer.
+The premium is split by AdaptiveFeeDistributor (85% burn / 8% buyback / 2% ops / 5% maintenance).
+If the parametric condition fires inside the cover window, the shield mints a ClaimBond (ERC-1155, 1facepertoken,730daymaturity)tothebuyerat1 face per token, **730-day maturity**) to the buyer at **800 face per $1,000 of cover** (80% payout, 20% deductible).
 From there the holder has two settlement paths:

 • Option B — Sell now.
 List the bond on the secondary marketplace and exit early in USDC.
-A new holder takes over the same hold-or-redeem decision.
+The marketplace charges a 3% fee (1.5% seller + 1.5% buyer), which is burned (split via AdaptiveFeeDistributor).
+A new holder takes over the same hold-or-sell decision.

 End-to-end flow